dalance/svlint/MANUAL.md

 module M;
   if (x) begin: l_abc
     assign a = 0;
-  end else if (x)               // No begin/end delimeters.
+  end else if (x)               // No begin/end delimiters.
     assign a = 1;               // else-if condition.
   else begin: l_hij
     assign a = 2;